LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 ## [JetBrains Best Practices](https://youtu.be/EjwD7Pi7J_0)
 1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling and tested code.
-2. Agree on code review goals
+2. As a team you should agree on code review goals before and checking the definied aspects explicitly on each review.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5MTY2NzEzMSwtOTg1NDMxMDY1LDExMj
-k2NDU1ODEsMTkwNzM3OTk2MSwtMTUwMjkzMjNdfQ==
+eyJoaXN0b3J5IjpbLTExNjE2NzY5MTAsMTg5MTY2NzEzMSwtOT
+g1NDMxMDY1LDExMjk2NDU1ODEsMTkwNzM3OTk2MSwtMTUwMjkz
+MjNdfQ==
 -->